rubenbe/opensoho/README.md

 ## Configure OpenSOHO

-* Wait for the devices to self register using the shared secret.
+* Wait for the OpenWrt device(s) to self register using the shared secret.
 * Set the `numradios` to the correct value.
 For example for a 2.4 + 5GHz device, this value would be 2.
 * Setup a Wifi access point (SSID+KEY)
 * Attach the configured Wifi access point to a device to have it configured.